 Making the decision to request a protection mandate for yourself or for an incapacitated loved one is always difficult.
 It can prove even more challenging if there is a legal dispute over the request.

-At MedLégal, we believe in ensuring that everyone’s human rights are respected.
 If you are the unwilling subject of a request to homologate a protection mandate, the lawyers at MedLégal can help.
 If you are planning to make a homologation request, our experts can provide assistance with the process.
-Contact us to obtain our legal services!
+Contact us to obtain the services of our human rights lawyers.